What to do in Montreal.

 Montreal is probably one of my favorite cold cities.
 This place will make you feel like you’re in Europe, especially when you’re in the Old Port.
 Probably because this city is located in French speaking Quebec.
 But don’t worry, we never had a language barrier as most people speak English as well.
 You can make this trip a guy’s party trip or a romantic getaway with that special someone.
 We’ll stick to the romantic getaway in this post.
 We’ve been here in the summer, fall, and winter.
 Summer is my favorite (obviously) but the winter was also beautiful with all the Christmas decorations.
 Looks especially picturesque with some light snow cover.
 Below are some of our favorite spots, broken up into Summer and Winter categories!
+Keep reading to see a complete list of what to do in Montreal.
 Check em out and plan a day out of it!

 Best way to get around:

 Uber and walking (Uber fares were surprisingly on the cheaper side)

 Hands down the best place to stay because of the cool hotels and all the restaurants and bars walking distance of each other

 We absolutely loved Hotel William Gray.
 Such a cool, clean, contemporary hotel.
 Very friendly staff as well.
 We highly recommend it!

 Where to Eat: